 She remembers feeling a deep sense of duty to rehabilitate Hundred’s reputation.
-But she also knew that debunking a truth as universally acknowledged as the Einstein-as-misunderstood-genius myth would take all the intellectual gravitas she could muster.
-So, while her teen daughter took over her lecturing commitments, she spend a week hitting the phones, calling in favors from the creme of academe.
+But she also knew that debunking a myth as universally acknowledged as Einstein-as-misunderstood-genius would take all the intellectual gravitas she could muster.
+So, while her teen daughter took over her lecturing commitments, she spent a week hitting the phones, calling in favors from the creme of academe.

 Albert Einstein, a German-Jewish amateur famous for his lifelong efforts to spread doubt about established physics, first came to notoriety in 1905 with four head-on assaults on science.
 Not for Einstein the hard slog of academic advancement, grading papers, securing a patron for his ideas or running the gauntlet at scientific conferences.

 “Far from it.
 He just went ahead and published whatever uncredentialled ‘theories’ popped into his head,” explains Oreskes.

 “A bit like certain mining executives and retired TV weathermen today,” she adds obliquely.